Last Updated on

 Each month, I figure out my priority bills first.
 Priority bills are bills such as rent, electric, house gas and more.
 These bills normally come out at around the same time each month.
 For my priority bills, I use a monthly calendar so that I can see when each bill is due for that month and pay them in advance.

-This method helps me stay focused and also super organized.
+This method helps me stay focus and also helps me stay super organized.
 Since my paychecks vary each month, I make sure to write down my priority bills on my monthly calendar to know which paycheck will pay which bill.

 4. Track Variable Costs